Coffee & Tea CultureCoffee & Tea Culture

 What is the difference between a burr and blade grinder?

-Can you make espresso with a blade grinder?
+Can you use a blade grinder for espresso?

 Keep exploring